 Every student applying for financial aid must complete the FAFSA.
 However, nearly 400 participating schools require an additional form.
 The College Scholarship Services Profile (CSS Profile) determines eligibility for institutional financial aid.

-In cases of extreme hardship, deferment of payment is possible
+In cases of extreme hardship, deferment of payment is possible.

-Options for repayment available
+Options for repayment are available.